sergiocollado/potpourri/Notes_on_distributed_systems.md

 ## The two generals problem

-The two gernerals problem is a consensus problem.
+The two generals problem is a consensus problem.
 A consensus problem, is a problem in which two nodes of the distributed system have to agree.

 In this problem, there are two armies: A and B, and they need to agree if they attack army C in the morning, or retreat.
 If both armies attack army C in the morning, they would win.
 But if only one army attacks army C it would be defeated.

-The generals of armies A and B, can only communicate though couriers, and the couriers have to go through the territory of army C, so may or may not make it to the other general.
+The generals of armies A and B, can only communicate though couriers, and the couriers have to go through the territory of an enemy army C, so may or may not make it to the other general.

 So, the two generals have to have a protocol, or a series of messages, that allow them to reach and comfirm a consensus of when to attack.
 What kind of messages or protocols should they use to achieve the consensus?